edulinq/autograder-py/README.md

 A base config file (`autograder.json`) is often distributed with assignments that contains most the settings you need.
 You can modify this config to include your settings and use that for setting all your configuration options.
-A `autograder.json` file may look something like:
+An `autograder.json` file may look something like:
 ```json
 {
     "course": "my-course",